Katung Aduwak

-Katung Aduwak (born March 21, 1980) was the winner of the premier edition of the Big Brother Nigeria reality TV show aired between March 5 and June 4, 2006.
+Katung Aduwak (born March 21, 1980) is a Nigerian scriptwriter and TV personality.
+He is the winner of the premier edition of the Big Brother Nigeria reality TV show aired between March 5 and June 4, 2006.
 He hails from Zonkwa, Kaduna State, Nigeria and is a scriptwriter, producer and director as well as a graduate of Political Science.
-He was once a media panelist at the Harvard Africa Business School Forum and served for many years as Senior Channel Manager at MTV Base, Senior Creative Director at VIACOM International and Executive Director at Chocolate City.
+He was once a media panelist at the Harvard Africa Business School Forum and served for many years as Senior Channel Manager at MTV Base, Senior Creative Director at VIACOM International and executive director at Chocolate City.
 He is currently the CEO of One O Eight Media and African Partner for Campfire Media.

 Career

 Big Brother Nigeria

-The 26-year-old Aduwak was named the winner of the event hosted by Michelle Dede and Olisa Adibua, the very first season on June 4, 2006 with a take home prize of $100,000.
+The 26-year-old Aduwak was named the winner of the event hosted by Michelle Dede and Olisa Adibua, the very first season on June 4, 2006, with a take home prize of $100,000.
 11 years later, he revealed that the key to succeeding in the show was to him, in being oneself and also being strategic.